highlayer-team/hl-docs/general-documentation/common-data-types.md

 ## Action

-Highlayer is an action-based system where each action represents a small, atomic operation that performs a basic task—such as calling another contract, storing a key-value (KV) pair, or emitting an event.
+Highlayer is an action-based system where each action represents a small, atomic operation that performs a basic task, such as calling another contract, storing a key-value (KV) pair, or emitting an event.

 Transactions on Highlayer carry a list of actions, and contracts return lists of actions as well.
 All operations within Highlayer that write changes involve actions.

 If actions are returned from a smart contract, they must be in the form of an array of javascript objects.
-When actions are bundled in a transaction, they must be part of the transaction's msgpack-ed data, also represented as an array (list) of objects with the same fields."
+When actions are bundled in a transaction, they must be part of the transaction's msgpack-ed data, also represented as an array (list) of objects with the same fields.

 Fields of each individual action are as follows: